 TW: dead bodies, implied abuse

 Let’s be perfectly clear here.
 There is nothing special about LeBreton Flats.
 There’s a museum about how we’ve learned to kill people the most efficiently through the years.
-In the summer, a bunch of sweaty preps and junkies get together and think they’re cultured because they watch pop stars pretend to be country singers.
+In the summer, a bunch of sweaty preps get together and think they’re cultured because they watch pop stars pretend to be country singers.
 One time, a stage collapsed on some aging eighties band.
 That is the extent of excitement in this neighborhood.
-Population: 300-something.
+Population: three-hundred-something.

 You’d think Gurjas would have the decency to get killed somewhere interesting.